patshaughnessy/patshaughnessy.github.io/posts/2017-12-11-trying-to-represent-a-tree-structure-using-postgres.markdown

 the number of ids returned by each query along the way.
 Certainly not an efficient algorithm!

+**Update:** As Mengchen Yu pointed out in the comments, I'll need to execute one last additional SQL statement that returns an emtpy set of children ids, in order to detect my tree has no further levels.
+So the total number of SQL statements would be _n_, not _n_-1.

 ## There must be a better way

 My <span class="code">parent\_id</span> foreign key worked well for very simple